More Than One Way to Love a Woman

 "More Than One Way to Love a Woman" is a 1979 single by R&B band Raydio released on Arista Records.
-The song reached number 25 on the U.S. Billboard Hot Soul Songs chart.
+The song reached number 25 on the U.S. Billboard Hot Soul Singles chart.

 Overview

 "More Than One Way to Love a Woman" was composed and produced by Raydio's leader Ray Parker Jr. The single's B-side was "Hot Stuff".
 Both tracks came from Raydio's second studio album Rock On.

 Critical reception

 Ace Adams of the New York Daily News called the song one of the album's "best numbers".